Illegal logging in Madagascar: Corruption and violence

 In many cases, the actions of the criminal syndicates have been direct or even violent.
 Radio stations have been used to recruit civilians for logging, and on April 20, one person promoted the logging of rosewood in the name of democracy, spawning the resumption of logging in the region.
 Park rangers and guides at Marojejy National Park were forced away from their posts at gunpoint resulting in the closing of the park in April, and the MEF's regional offices were set on fire and its staff were intimidated.
 Violent attacks on park staff were documented in August 2009 at Mananara Biosphere Reserve and Masoala National Park, and politicians that have stood up against illegal logging have also faced violent threats or worse.
 Villagers have lived in fear of the rosewood mafia, silenced and in dire poverty, while people in the coastal city of Sambava demonstrated in strong support of the logging.
-When remote villagers joined together to protest the destruction of their forests, the armed mafia dispersed them by firing shots over their heads.
+When remote villagers joined to protest the destruction of their forests, the armed mafia dispersed them by firing shots over their heads.
 Throughout the region, local communities that opposed illegal logging lived in fear of retaliation since some informants have received death threats.
 This has made publicizing the situation very difficult.

 At the national level, there seems to be only nominal resolve to halt illegal logging.
 Even the former administrations and members of parliament have been implicated in illegal logging.
 Given the lack of government funding, the transitional government appears to have little choice but to take money from one of the only profitable industries in the country.
 Even if the central government wanted to halt the illegal logging and export, they would be hamstrung by decentralization and a lack of funds, leaving them unable to deal with corrupt provincial bureaucrats.

 In some ways, illegal actions need to be permitted to combat them.
 For example, twice in 2009 ministerial orders permitted the export of rosewood and ebony, but only if traders were willing to pay a fine of 72 million ariary, or $35,500, per container of illegally harvested wood.
 Malagasy law calls for the confiscation of illegal wood, not fines.
 Furthermore, these ministerial orders do not hold legal precedence over Malagasy law.
 However, the money from these fines will be used to fund the task force that will attempt to combat illegal logging.